WHOAIVA/GPTDAO.ai/src/articles/aug5-2024-weekly-ai-event.md

+---
+icon: newspaper
+category:
+    - AI News
+tag:
+    - Generative AI
+    - San Francisco Bay Area Events
+---

-# Explosive News!
-Top AI Events in San Francisco Bay Area Next Week (8/5-8/11)
+# Top AI Events in the Bay Area in Week of 8/5-8/11 2024

-**Dear Readers,**

-Here is a series of AI-related events happening from August 5 to August 11 in the San Francisco Bay Area.
+Here is a series of AI-related events happening from August 5th to August 11th in the San Francisco Bay Area.
 These events cover a range of activities from technical workshops to networking opportunities, providing you with an excellent chance to engage with AI experts, learn about the latest technologies, and explore new trends.

 ## Event Highlights